com2m/anki-overdrive-goes-iot/README.md

 ```

 #### MQTT
-To be able to user the Mosquitto library for C++ you have to install the following packages:
+To be able to use the [Mosquitto](https://mosquitto.org/) library for C++ you have to install the following packages:
 ```bash
 pi@raspberrypi:~ $ sudo apt-get install libmosquittopp1 libmosquittopp-dev

 ```

 #### TRAGEDIY
-The tool tragediy needs to be present in `~/Projects/anki-overdrive-goes-iot/build` for all functions of ankioverdrive to work properly.
+The Anki Track Generator tool needs to be present in `~/Projects/anki-overdrive-goes-iot/build` for all functions of ankioverdrive to work properly.
 [Tragediy](https://github.com/NoveroResearch/tragediy) is available from Github.
 ```bash
 sudo apt-get install cmake
 sudo apt-get install libboost-dev libboost-filesystem-dev libboost-program-options-dev